learn-academy-2022-charlie/week-4-assessment-F-Rivers/interview-questions.md

 5. Ruby has an implicit return.
 What does that mean?

   Your answer: Implicit return is when Ruby automatically knows to run the last code without being told to do so.
+In class we used the getter method to return the value of an attribute.
+We also used the setter method, which takes a parameter and assigns it to the attribute.

-  Researched answer: Any statement in Ruby returns the value of the last evaluated expression.
-A simple example is the getter method.
-We call a method and expect some value in return.
+  Researched answer: Any statement in Ruby returns the value of the last evaluated expression, we call a method and expect some value in return.
+Arrow functions ( => ) implicitly return values by not needing the curly braces {} that are supposed to wrap a function's body as long as their body only contains one expression.

   source: https://www.freecodecamp.org/news/idiomatic-ruby-writing-beautiful-code-6845c830c664/